hueitan/javascript-sdk-design/README.md

 This guide gives you an introduction to developing a [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) SDK on desktop and mobile web in different platforms and browsers.
 Those who developed on non-browsers (hardware, embedded, Node.js) are not the target audiences but would be considered in the future.

 I'm here to gather and note down the knowledge of my personal experiences. **JavaScript-SDK-Design** is not just about SDK, it's the connection between user and browser machine.
-The more native we write, the more we think about the design and performance between platforms and browsers
+The more native we write, the more we think about the design and performance between platforms and browsers.

 Feel free to [edit](https://github.com/hueitan/JavaScript-sdk-design/edit/master/README.md) or you can drop me suggestions on the [issue list](https://github.com/hueitan/JavaScript-sdk-design/issues).